abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

 Notice how the sixth cell is the only one with `1` as a possibility in it.
-It is obvious that the sixth cell should be fixed to `1` as `1` cannot be placed in any other cell in the row.
+It is obvious that we should fix the sixth cell to `1` as we cannot place `1` in any other cell in the row.
 Let's call this the _Singles_[^singles] scenario.

-In our current solution, the sixth cell will not be fixed to `1` either till all other possibilities of the cell are pruned away or, till the cell is chosen as pivot in the `nextGrids` function and `1` is chosen as the value to fix.
+But, our current solution will not fix the sixth cell to `1` till one of these cases arise:

+a. all other possibilities of the cell are pruned away, or,
+b. the cell is chosen as pivot in the `nextGrids` function and `1` is chosen as the value to fix.

 This may take very long and lead to a longer solution time.
-If we recognize the Singles scenario while pruning cells and fix the cell to `1` right then, it will cut down the search tree by a lot and make the solution much faster.
+Let's assume that we recognize the Singles scenario while pruning cells and fix the cell to `1` right then.
+That would cut down the search tree by a lot and make the solution much faster.

-This pattern can be generalized.
+It turns out, we can generalize this pattern.
 Let's check out this sample row from middle of a solution:

 <small>
 ``` {.plain .low-line-height}